TwistedKnee/ttp.twistedknee.github.io/gcih/webstuff.md

 # Web stuff Notes

-So this is going to be about 3 stuff put together Command Injection, Cross-Site Scripting and SQL injection.
+So this is going to be about stuff put together Command Injection, Cross-Site Scripting, SQL injection, and Cloud SSRF and IMDS attack.
 Just grouping these because man it was kinda short.

 ## Command Injection